-Structural Report Preface
+Professional Engineers Structural Report

 The Danville Heritage Association hired licensed structural engineer Mr. Barry Newman, P. E., to assess the structural integrity of the Danville Intermediate School Building in 2022.
 His full report is posted below (dated 12/10/2022).
 The overall verbal and written report came back positive with no underlying structural integrity issues observed or discovered.